turpaultn/DCASE2019_task4/README.md

+## We forked this repository for the purposes of our university's research classes [work in progress]

+Original README content below:

 # DCASE2019 task4: Sound event detection in domestic environments (DESED dataset and baseline)

 You can find discussion about the dcase challenge here: [dcase_discussions](https://groups.google.com/forum/#!forum/dcase-discussions).
 For more information about the DCASE 2019 challenge please visit the challenge [website](http://dcase.community/challenge2019/).